juliebro/orca-sightings-api/docs/index.md

 - [Update existing user information](./tutorials/update-user.md) and [sighting details](./tutorials/update-sighting.md).
 - [Delete user accounts](./tutorials/delete-user.md) and [sighting entries](./tutorials/delete-sighting.md).

+{: .note }
-> *This section includes links to the relevant tutorials for each action in the preceeding bulleted list.
-Most of the links don't work now.*
+This section includes links to the relevant tutorials for each action in the preceeding bulleted list.
+Most of the links don't work now.